About Corrective Jaw Surgery

-Corrective jaw surgery, also known as orthognathic surgery, is an operation that is performed to correct a range of minor and major skeletal irregularities in the jaw area.
+Corrective jaw surgery, also known as orthognathic surgery, is performed to correct functional problems as well as cosmetic problems.
 This may include the misalignment of jaws and teeth, uneven asymmetrical jaw growth, and other dental irregularities that go beyond tooth alignment.
+Corrective jaw surgery (orthognathic surgery) Jaw surgery can, in some cases, result in drastic changes to the patient's appearance, especially in patients with strong lower jaw.

 In most cases, your dentist or your orthodontist will be able to tell if you might require jaw surgery fairly early on.
 Genetics plays a strong role in atypical skeletal growth.